Skip to main content

 Department of Homeland Security The Secretary of Homeland Security should ensure that when the Office of Program Accountability and Risk Management updates its risk management guidance for briefing the Acquisition Review Board on risks, that it (1) include additional direction on including as-of dates for risk information, and (2) clarify how programs should communicate on risks that have arisen or changed since the as-of date.
 (Recommendation 7)

 DHS agreed with this recommendation.
-In December 2023, the Office of Program Accountability and Risk Management updated its risk management guidance.
-The update included how programs should communicate on risk status to the Acquisition Review Board if changes have occurred since a briefing was submitted for review, but did not include direction for programs to include as-of dates for the overall risks.
+In May 2024, the Office of Program Accountability and Risk Management updated its risk management guidance.
+The update included how programs should communicate their risk status to the Acquisition Review Board if changes occur after they submit a briefing for review.
+The update also directed programs to include as-of dates for the overall risks.
+DHS's additional guidance on communicating the currency of risk information will ensure that DHS leadership has the most up-to-date risk information from the programs and will have the information necessary to prompt questions about newly identified risks during Acquisition Review Board briefings.

 Department of Homeland Security The Secretary of Homeland Security should ensure that when the Office of Program Accountability and Risk Management updates its risk management guidance, it include additional direction on maintaining up-to-date estimated completion dates for risk mitigation steps.
 (Recommendation 8)